SonnyFishback/introduction-to-serverless-framework/README.md

 The serverless framework is a open source project that started in 2015 and since then has became one of the top frameworks for building serverless applications today.

-It enables you to rapidly develop serverless applications while serverless framework does the heavy lifting as you go.
+It enables you to rapidly develop serverless applications while serverless framework does the heavy lifting behind the scenes as you go.

 The main concepts of Serverless Framework are: